JVersee/SimpleLotto/README.md

 # SimpleLotto
-A simple lottery addon for WoW Classic
+A simple lottery addon for WoW TBC Anniversary

 # Commands